Lake County SpacePort

 Steven W. Jochums

-Steven Jochums is a Staff Engineer in the Renewable Energy business unit of Underwriters Laboratories, LLC.
-He has worked for UL for over 17 years and served in many different positions at the company.
-Steven has worked as both a product safety and performance reliability engineer in the Photovoltaic industries.
-Additionally, he worked in product assessment for safety in the Power Systems and Power Supply categories.
-He has been involved with photovoltaic module evaluation and testing since 1997 and its development at the Northbrook office.
-He has served on many different safety standards development committees over the years.
+Steven Jochums was a Senior Staff Engineer in the Renewable Energy business unit of Underwriters Laboratories, LLC.
+He worked at UL for 27 years and served in many different positions at the company.
+Steven has worked as both a product safety and performance reliability engineer for UL in relation to the Photovoltaic (solar electric) Power Industries.
+Additionally, he worked in product assessment for safety in the Power System Products and Power Supply categories.
+He was involved with photovoltaic module evaluation and testing from 1997 until 2022, along with category development at the companie's Northbrook Headquarters office.
+He also served on many different National and International PV safety standards development committees during his career at UL.

-Prior to joining UL, Steven worked for over 19 years the consumer electronics industry in direct sales and marketing with Team Electronics of Peoria (IL).
+Prior to joining UL, Steven worked for over 19 years in the consumer electronics industry, in direct consumer sales and marketing at Team Electronics of Peoria (IL), Inc.

-While living in Peoria, Steve was actively involved with the Peoria L5, a local chapter of the L5 Society, which promoted space commercialization, colonization and exploitation for economic benefit of all mankind.
+While living in Peoria, Steve was actively involved with the Peoria L5, a local chapter of the L5 Society, which promoted space commercialization, colonization and exploitation for economic benefit of space activities for all mankind.

-He worked with the Lakeview Museum of Arts and Sciences’ planetarium staff in conducting model rocketry workshops and events, to increase awareness in space sciences.
+He worked with the Lakeview Museum of Arts and Sciences’ planetarium staff in conducting space and model rocketry workshops and events, to increase the intrests and awareness of the space sciences.

-Peoria L5 also conducted annual model rocketry events at Illinois Central College in East Peoria during the “Spaceweek” period in July, which commemorated the Apollo 11 mission and helped to increase public awareness in space sciences.
+Peoria L5 also conducted annual model rocketry events at Illinois Central College in East Peoria during the “Spaceweek” period in July (July 16-24), which commemorated the Apollo 11 First Lunar Landing mission and helped to increase public awareness in space sciences.

-In 1987, a year after the 51-L accident, Peoria L5 hosted a massive Spaceweek event with Lakeview Museum, which featured guest speakers from John Deere in microgravity research, McDonnell-Douglas on Shuttle-based medical product purification, Comcast Corporation on satellite communications, and others on NASA budget planning and the National Commission on Space report.
-The event featured a “Space Banquet,” which offered guests Shuttle-based rehydratable foods and special guest speakers.
-Steve was presented with the 1987 Peoria L5 Space Pioneer Award for his service and contributions to the space advocacy community.
+In 1987, a year after the 51-L accident, Peoria L5 hosted a massive Spaceweek event with Lakeview Museum, which featured guest speakers from John Deere Engineering Institute in microgravity metalergical research, McDonnell-Douglas Astronautics on Shuttle-based Zero-G medical product purification, Comcast Corporation on satellite communications, and other presentors on NASA's budget planning and the National Commission on Space report.
+The event featured a “Space Banquet,” which offered guests a menu of Shuttle-based rehydratable foods and included special guest speakers.
+At the dinner, Steve was presented with the 1987 Peoria L5 Space Pioneer Award for his service and contributions to the space advocacy community.

 Prior to Peoria L5, Steve founded and operated the Illinois Valley Aerospace Club in his hometown of Roanoke, Illinois.
-The club focused on model aircraft and model rocketry and conducted numerous public launch events in Central Illinois and the Chicago suburban areas, as representatives of model rocket product manufacturer, Estes Industries.
-IVAC’s crowning achievement was conducting fund raising events from 1977 to 1981, and then taking the club to witness the first launch of the Space Shuttle, STS-1, as invited guests of NASA on April 12, 1981.
+The club focused on model rocketry and model aviation, and conducted numerous public launch events in Central Illinois and the suburban Chicago areas, as representatives of model rocket product manufacturer, Estes Industries.
+IVAC’s crowning achievement was conducting a series of fund raising events from 1977 to 1981, which allowed the club to witness the first launch of the Space Shuttle, STS-1, as invited guests of NASA on April 12, 1981.
 The organization operated from 1974 until 1984.

-Steve has actively studied and researched the American Space Program, with an emphasis on both static and flying space modeling since 1966.
-His scratch-built Shuttle launch complex model in 1/144 scale was used by Revell Corporation in 1984 to illustrate a forthcoming production scale model kit at both the Dallas Hobby Show and the New York Toy Fair.
-The same model was used as the centerpiece for the Spaceweek 87 event at Peoria’s Lakeview Museum.
-Steve continues an active space modeling hobby, with published articles of both real and fictional spacecraft models in numerous magazines and websites.
+Steve has actively studied, researched and modeled the American Space Program, with an emphasis on both static and flying space modeling since 1966.
+His scratch-built Shuttle Launch Complex Model in 1/144 scale was used by Revell Corporation in 1984 to illustrate a forthcoming production scale model kit at both the Dallas Hobby Show and the New York Toy Fair.
+The same model was used as the centerpiece for the Spaceweek 87 event at Peoria’s Lakeview Museum, in memory of the Mission 51-L Crew.
+Steve continues an active space modeling hobby career, with published articles of both real and fictional spacecraft models in numerous magazines and websites.